mmidrees/n8n-automation-portfolio/README.md

 - Styled cover image with Bebas Neue font and gold text overlay
 - Fully automated — zero manual effort required

----

-## Project 2 — Lead Generation Bot

-**What it does:**
-Fetches fresh remote job listings every morning at 8am, parses the RSS feed, filters relevant results and delivers a formatted list of opportunities directly to Telegram.

-**Tech stack:**
-- n8n — workflow automation
-- HTTP Request node — RSS feed fetching
-- XML node — RSS parsing
-- Telegram Bot API — job delivery

-**Features:**
-- Scheduled daily delivery at 8am
-- Parses and cleans RSS data
-- Formatted Telegram message with job titles, categories and links

----

-## Setup Instructions

-1. Import the JSON workflow file into your n8n instance
-2. Replace all placeholder values:
-   - YOUR_CLAUDE_API_KEY — get from console.anthropic.com
-   - YOUR_PEXELS_API_KEY — get from pexels.com/api
-   - YOUR_TELEGRAM_CHAT_ID — get from @userinfobot on Telegram
-3. Add your Telegram bot token as a credential in n8n
-4. Activate the workflow

----

-## Contact

-Open to automation projects and freelance builds.
-Connect on LinkedIn: linkedin.com/in/enoch-tshimbombo-8b03753b8